 In today’s article, we’ll be sharing some examples of cars and coffee events going in Houston, what they’re about and how you can find out when they’re happening.
 They can be a great way to expand your car enthusiast friend circle, as well as experience amazing new cars that you might otherwise not get much of a chance to see.

 In brief, while the events vary in their focus, the overall approach is roughly the same.
-Each event will take place in a prominent location in Houston --- the Memorial City Mall is a popular and convenient spot for most --- and often fall on the same weekend day of each month.
+Each event will take place in a prominent location in Houston --- the Memorial City Mall is a popular and convenient spot for some --- and often fall on the same weekend day of each month.

 Seemingly the most official and well-organized of the coffee and car groups in Houston.
 It seems, however, that at least for the moment their events have been interrupted by the pandemic, and possibly with problems from attendees performing burnouts.

 The group’s Facebook page shows events as recently as March, with picture highlights from the events being shown through June and July.
 On July 21, the team did announce that they “look forward to coming back soon and better than ever!”
 It would seem, therefore that there’s plenty to look forward to.

 Want to improve your car shots at you favorite show?
 Check out our article on car photoshoot tips.

 Examples of their events include an annual toy drive, monthly car shows often centered around one them or make of car, like Ferrari Day, for example.

 It seems that no matter what kind of car you are a fan of, they will have their day for showing --- exotic cars, classic cars, vintage cars, luxury cars, kit cars, muscle cars, super cars and more.